ndellapesca/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
 In this project, I leveraged a loan dataset to predict the probability of defaulting using various machine learning techniques.
-After performing variable selection, I fitted and compared multiple models based on their accuracy and AUC scores.
+After performing MICE imputation and Elastic Net for variable selection, I fitted and compared multiple models based on their accuracy and AUC scores.
 Additionally, I implemented a user input feature that allows banks, companies, or lenders to input specific variables and obtain a default probability for potential borrowers.
 Each model attempts to balance the trade-off between complexity, accuracy, and the risk of overfitting.
 This tool is valuable for enhancing decision-making in loan approvals and can aid companies and banks in conducting more effective risk analysis.

 | Method                | Accuracy | Sensitivity | Specificity | AUC   |